4th Century - 19th Century

 The other gods became worried and finally sent Kamdeva, the Cupid of India, to make Shiva fall in love again, forget his wife, and end his dance of death.
 The plan worked.
 But Shiva then became so angry at Kamdeva that he turned him to ashes with a fiery glance of his eyes.
 Kamdeva eventually regained his life and form.
 The place where this happened was called Kamarupa.

-Many believe that one of the pieces of Shiva’s consort’s dead body – her yoni or genitalia – fell to the earth just outside Gauhati at a hill-top where there is a temple to the goddess Kamakhya.
-All the fifty-one places where the pieces fell, spread over India, Nepal and Bangladesh, are places of pilgrimage and worship; Kamakya is one of the more important, a power centre of Tantric practice.
+Many believe that one of the pieces of the dead body of Shiva’s consort – specifically her yoni, or genitalia – fell to the earth just outside Gauhati at a hill-top where there is a temple to the goddess Kamakhya.
+All the 51 places where the pieces fell - spread over India, Nepal and Bangladesh - are places of pilgrimage and worship.
+Kamakya is one of the more important, a power centre of Tantric practice.

 No one knows when the Kamakhya hill and the little spring were first worshipped as a sacred site, and the very early history of the area is hazy at best.
 Ptolemy, writing from Alexandria in his second-century Geography, referred to an “India Beyond the Ganges”, perhaps meaning not only Assam but also Burma.
 The accounts are not particularly flattering.
-He said that the people of this area were “white, with flat noses”, “stooping, ignorant, uncultivated, and with a broad forehead”.
-It was, he said, a place rich in gold, with tigers and elephants and the best cinnamon in the world, with robbers and wild men living in caves, with skin like hippopotamuses, able to hurl darts with ease.
+He described the people of this area were “white, with flat noses”, “stooping, ignorant, uncultivated, and with a broad forehead”.
+It was, he said, a place rich in gold, with tigers and elephants and the best cinnamon in the world, with robbers and wild men living in caves who had skin like hippopotamuses and could hurl darts with ease.

-The first Ahom king was Sukaphaa and for centuries to come, until the final extinction of the monarchy in the mid-nineteenth century, he and his heirs styled themselves as the swargadeo or the “gods of heaven” of Assam.
+The first Ahom king was Sukaphaa and for centuries to come, until the final extinction of the Ahom monarchy in the mid-nineteenth century, he and his heirs styled themselves as the swargadeo or the “gods of heaven” of Assam.
 Slowly, they and their court came under Hindu and other Indian influences; within 200 years Ahom ceased being the court language and was replaced by Assamese, an Aryan language related to Bengali and Hindi.
-But memory of their eastern origin was never forgotten and in the upper Brahmaputra valley Ahom villagers lived much as their not very distant Shan cousins in Burma and elsewhere.
+But memory of their eastern origin was never forgotten and in the upper Brahmaputra valley Ahom villagers lived much as their not-very-distant Shan cousins in Burma and elsewhere.
 Their court maintained systems of government, including the paik system of corvée labour, they had brought with them from across the mountains.
 And they fought little wars against their immediate neighbours, like the hill principalities of Jaintia and Cachar.
 The zenith of Ahom rule in the seventeenth century was also a period of Burmese imperial expansion, but the Burmese were then focused east towards Laos and Siam.
-Instead, the threat to Assam when it came, an existential threat, was from the west, from the Mughals who from Delhi had snuffed out the old Bengal sultanate and were moving up the Brahmaputra.
+Instead, the threat to Assam would come from the west, from the Mughals who from Delhi had snuffed out the old Bengal sultanate and were moving up the Brahmaputra.

 At the time, the Mughals were perhaps second only to China as the greatest power on earth.
 The founder of Mughal rule in India, Babur, claimed descent from both Genghis Khan and Timur Lang (the Tamerlane of Christopher Marlowe) and had conquered Delhi from Afghanistan.
 His successors would expand Mughal rule across the subcontinent but failed to take Assam.
 The Ahoms shaped the limits of Mughal power.
 The Mughals were used to fighting Hindu kingdoms that had been ground down by decades or centuries of struggle against other Muslim invaders.
 The Ahoms, however, were fresh and at the pinnacle of their power and presented the Mughals with a very different type of warfare.
 As in many political systems to the east (such as Burma) the focus of Ahom administration was on the organization of manpower rather than the control of land; this meant they were able thus to mobilize quickly and move entire communities as necessary during conflict.
 It was something the Mughals had never seen.